 11. Implement telematics

 Telematics offers many benefits.
-In several of the above tips, I detailed how it can be useful in regard to maintenance, safety, and fleet efficiency.
+In several of the above tips, I detailed how it can be useful in regards to maintenance, safety, and fleet efficiency.
 Not mentioned above was the use of telematics for GPS services.
 This allows you to see where trucks are, so you can efficiently dispatch them or to see who might not be where they are expected to be.

 Many telematics platforms also provide a means for dispatching and messaging a driver.
 This functionality generally requires you to have an added device such as a tablet, or phone to send and receive the dispatches and messages.
 Using a device in this way cuts down on much of the traffic coming in via radios and telephones.
 It also means the dispatcher doesn’t have to have everything in their brain as they can always look it up on the system.